COMO Cocoa Island

 At a Glance

-Easy to slip into the crystal clear waters from your own sundeck
+Slip into the crystal clear waters of the Indian Ocean from your own private sundeck.

 Best time to Visit

 Good time to visit